Megus/PDMod4Play/README.md

 # PDMod4Play
-Tracker module player demo for Playdate.
-It uses [mod4play](https://github.com/dashodanger/mod4play) library.
+Tracker module player demo for Playdate based on [mod4play](https://github.com/dashodanger/mod4play) library by [dashodanger](https://github.com/dashodanger).

+This project is not meant to be a proper module player for Playdate.
+This is a demo for Playdate developers who want to use tracker music in their projects.

+You can add MOD, XM, S3M, and IT file to the `Source` folder and the demo app will recognize them.
+Press UP or DOWN buttons to scan through modules.

+Playdate is quite slow with memory operations, so by default the performance is not very good.
+8-channel S3Ms choke on the RevA playdate, but 8-channels XMs play well.
+RevB Playdates do better.
+I'm going to experiment with mixing routines and try to optimize them.

 ## Building instructions

+This is a regular CMake-based Playdate app, so no special instructions.
 Create `build` and `build_device` folders.

 Build for the simulator: